iamnewton/dotvim/README.md

 ## Acknowledgements

-Inspiration and code was taken from many sources, including (in lexicographical order):
+Inspiration and code was taken from the following sources (in lexicographical order):

 * [How to Turn Vim Into a Lightweight IDE by Dane Bulat](https://dane-bulat.medium.com/how-to-turn-vim-into-a-lightweight-ide-6185e0f47b79)